 Users can assign an alert to another individual in their organization with administrator or editor permissions.
 Users who are assigned an alert will be notified via email that an alert is assigned.
 WorkStep will send one email per day with an aggregated list of all alerts assigned to the user that day.

-From the Alerts section, find and select the relevant alert.
-A management panel will load with the relevant details and actions.
+1. From the Alerts section, find and select the relevant alert.

-From the Assignee dropdown list, select the user to whom you want to assign the alert
+2. Click on the Assignee button, type in the name of the user to whom you want to assign the alert

 Reply to an alert